ucsdml/ucsdml.github.io/_posts/2020-10-16-explain_k_means.markdown

 ### General scheme
 Many supervised learning algorithms learn a decision tree, can we use one of them here?
 Yes, after we transform the problem into a supervised learning problem!
 How might you ask?
 We can use any clustering algorithm that will return a good, but not explainable clustering.
-These will form the labeling.
+This will form the labeling.
 Next, we can use a supervised algorithm that learns a decision tree.
 Let's summarize these three steps:
 1. Find a clustering using some clustering algorithm
 2. Label each example according to its cluster
 3. Call a supervised algorithm that learns a decision tree